roshantushar/PE6201-A2-Outpatient-Referral-Agent/CONTRIBUTIONS.md

 - `docs/D6_COST_MODEL.md`
 - `results/cost/`

-## All members — evaluation cases (D4), 5–8 each
+## Evaluation cases (D4) — 15 given, 40 split across the team

+`data/expected_outcomes_B.json` and `data/generated/data_B/referrals.json`
-The 55 cases in `data/expected_outcomes_B.json` and their matching referrals in `data/generated/data_B/referrals.json` were written across the whole team. **Caveat, stated plainly:** both are single shared JSON files — git can't attribute individual case authorship inside one file after the fact the way it can for separate files owned by one person.
+hold 55 cases total: **15 shipped by NTU** (the fixed starting set every team gets) and **40 written by the team**, split roughly 5–8 each across the 6 of us, per the brief's own guidance for a 6-person team.
+Both files are shared JSON, so git can't attribute individual case authorship inside one file the way it can for separate files owned by one person.
-If this needs to show up in the commit history rather than just this note, the cleanest fix is for each member to commit their own 9–10 cases as a separate, named commit before the file is merged (e.g.
-`git commit -m "D4: 9 evaluation cases — Gong Xinyi"`), rather than one person committing the whole file at the end.

 ## Live model battery — everyone, one model each (D5(b))